-Stuart Nisbett, Mike Adams, Warwick Keneally and Peter Shear are directors of the Responsible Entity of the Fund, Walsh & Company Investments Limited, and are deemed to be key management personnel.
-Alex MacLachlan resigned as director of the Responsible Entity effective 19 December 2019.
+Stuart Nisbett, Warwick Keneally, Mike Adams and Peter Shear are directors of the Responsible Entity of the Fund, E&P Investments Limited, and are deemed to be key management personnel.

 The key management personnel do not receive compensation from the Fund or from the Responsible Entity directly for their management function performed for the Fund.